Install or run portable version of PST Walker. Browse and open an Outlook Data File (.pst) or

 what you want.
 Fortunately, PST Walker has a great search function.

 Input the search query you want in the search box and click "Enter".
-In the example used below, "March", was used in the search field.
+In the example used below, "April", was used in the search field.
 After the search is performed, only matching entries are displayed.

 Click "x" to clear the search results and show the contents of the entire folder.